-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, codified at 20 USC 1092 (f) as a part of the Higher Education Act of 1965, is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
-All public and private institutions of postsecondary education participating in federal student aid programs are subject to the act.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act public and private institutions of postsecondary education participating in federal student aid programs are subject to the act.
 The Clery Act, originally enacted by the U.S. Congress and signed into law by President George Bush in 1990 as the Crime Awareness and Campus Security Act of 1990, was championed by Howard and Connie Clery after their daughter Jeanne was murdered at Lehigh University in 1986.
 Amendments to the Act in 1998 renamed it in memory of Jeanne Clery.